rivy/ST-package-Modeline/README.md

 ## Usage

-Somewhere within the first five lines of a file, add a line matching the following:
+Somewhere within the first or last five lines of a file, add a line matching the following:

 	-*- key: value; key2: value2 -*-